garykac/woven/docs/spell-list.md

 When cast: Place a CHARGE on this spell.

-You may remove this CHARGE when attacked to deflect the attack to an adjacent location.
+When attacked, you may remove this CHARGE to deflect the attack to an adjacent location.
 Attack 1 and remove all TENDRILs at that location.

 ### Delete All
 ```
-X . . .
-. @ . .
+@ X
-. . .
-X
+X @
 ```
 Element: Fire